robnyman/TranslationTester/README.md

 ## Try it out

-If you go to [http://robnyman.github.io/TranslationTester/](http://robnyman.github.io/TranslationTester/) in your web browser or add it as an app in the [App Manager in the Firefox Developer Tools](https://developer.mozilla.org/en-US/Firefox_OS/Using_the_App_Manager) (`Tools &gt; Web Developer &gt; App Manager`in Firefox) you can test it out right away.
+If you go to [http://robnyman.github.io/TranslationTester/](http://robnyman.github.io/TranslationTester/) in your web browser or add it as an app in the [App Manager in the Firefox Developer Tools](https://developer.mozilla.org/en-US/Firefox_OS/Using_the_App_Manager) (`Tools > Web Developer > App Manager`in Firefox) you can test it out right away.

 If you plan on testing in the App Manager, these are your two options: